-From Joel DeSpain, Public Information Officer, Madison Police Department, and award-winning former reporter for WISC-TV Madison
+From Joel DeSpain, retired Public Information Officer, Madison Police Department, and award-winning former reporter for WISC-TV Madison

 - Write to your video.
 See dog, say dog.
 Make sure what you write matches what’s on the screen.

 - Have a good idea how you’re going to structure your story before you sit down to write.
 Beginnings and endings are very important.
 Know what your opening video will be, and what your closing video will be.

 - In the field, think of transitional devices that will carry your story from “a” to “b”.
 Work as a team with your photojournalist.
 If you plan to write something, tell the photographer while you are shooting.
 Don’t write something for which you have no visuals.